hyperandroid/Automata/readme.md

 }
 ```

 First of all, one or more FSM must be registered in the system.
+One State must be labeled as initial,
+which will be the entry point.
 A minimal state machine could be:

 ```javascript
 fsmContext.registerFSM( {